 Accordingly, the functions $\f_i,$ for $i\in\{1,\ldots,k\},$ are defined by

-Notice that $\f_1$ is the average of $F_1(t,x)$ in $t$ multiplied by a factor $T$, consequently, $\f_1=T\bg_1$.
-Usually, $\f_i$ is also called by {\it averaged function of order $i$} (or {\it $i$th-order averaged function}) of the differential equation \eqref{eq:e1}.
-Such functions can be easily computed, for instance
+Notice that $\f_1$ is the average of $F_1(t,\cdot)$ multiplied by a factor $T$, that is, $\f_1=T\bg_1$.
+Usually, $\f_i$ is likewise called by {\it averaged function of order $i$} (or {\it $i$th-order averaged function}) of the differential equation \eqref{eq:e1}.
+It is worth mentioning that, in the research literature, the bifurcation functions $\f_i$'s also receive the name of {\it Poincar\'{e}-Pontryagin-Melnikov functions} or just {\it Melnikov functions}.
+Such functions can be easily formally computed from \eqref{yi} and \eqref{avfunc}, for instance